 Correcting the excess benefit.
-An excess benefit transaction is corrected by undoing the excess benefit to the extent possible, and by taking any additional measures necessary to place the organization in a financial position not worse than that in which it would be if the disqualified person were dealing under the highest fiduciary standards.
+An excess benefit transaction is corrected by undoing the excess benefit to the extent possible, and by taking any additional measures necessary to place the organization in a financial position not worse than what it would have been if the disqualified person were dealing under the highest fiduciary standards.

 A disqualified person corrects an excess benefit by making a payment in cash or cash equivalents, excluding payment by a promissory note, equal to the correction amount to the applicable tax-exempt organization.
 The correction amount equals the excess benefit plus the interest on the excess benefit.
-The interest rate may be no lower than the applicable federal rate.
+The interest rate may be no lower than the applicable federal rate, compounded annually, for the month the transaction occurred.

 A disqualified person may, with the agreement of the applicable tax-exempt organization, make a payment by returning the specific property previously transferred in the excess transaction.
-In this case, the disqualified person is treated as making a payment equal to the lesser of:
+In this case, the disqualified person is treated as making a payment equal to the lesser